-Through this program, NADB offers grants to support the implementation of critical environmental infrastructure projects for public entities with limited capacity to incur debt in low-income communities in the border region.
+Through this program, NADBank offers grants to support the implementation of critical environmental infrastructure projects for public entities with limited capacity to incur debt in low-income communities in the border region.

-Grants for up to US$500,000 are available for projects in all environmental sectors eligible for NADB financing, with priority given to drinking water, wastewater, water conservation and solid waste projects.
+Grants for up to US$500,000 are available for projects in all environmental sectors eligible for NADBank financing, with priority given to drinking water, wastewater, water conservation and solid waste projects.

 CAP grants may be used for: